ETHIOPIA – The South

 Emir Nur’s Tomb.
 Emir Nur’s Tomb resembles a spiky green beehive.
 It’s devoted to the ruler who built the city’s walls, and his wife is also buried inside.
 You enter the tomb normally, but when leaving, you should back out.
 The tiny tomb is draped with a green flag with barely room to move.
 50 birr.
 The guy who led me to the tomb and simply pointed at it asked for 100 birr to guide me.

 Rimbaud’s House & Museum.
-A beautiful building in Jegol, house of former French poet Arthur Rimbaud who was given shelter in Harar.
+A beautiful building in Jegol, the house of former French poet Arthur Rimbaud who was given shelter in Harar.
 There are photos of the old Harar taken by Rimbaud which is the major attraction.
 You will see how much has changed or remained.

 This is a large lovely three-story house with wood upper stories.
 Enter a nice library lined with books, tables and chairs.
 Climb up a nice staircase to the main room open above.
 Photos of old Harar hang from the ceiling and line the walls.
 The third story has a low painted ceiling and banister looking down onto the second floor.
 All the walls are wood with blue, green, red and white stained glass windows.
 50 birr.

-I returned to the hotel, had a good shower, printed some documents and walked the one km to the bus station to catch a bus to Jijaga, Somali province.
-For some reason, I didn’t look for a share van but boarded the bus that quickly filled completely.
+I returned to the hotel, had a good shower, printed some documents and walked one km to the bus station to catch a bus to Jijaga, Somali province.
+For some reason, I didn’t look for a share van but boarded the bus that quickly filled.
 We were off at 11:50 for the long 100 km drive.
 150 birr.
-Luckily the only person on the bus who spoke English, a skinny guy who was a government worker form Jijiga sat next to me.
+Luckily the only person on the bus who spoke English, a skinny guy who was a government worker from Jijiga sat next to me.
 My big pack luckily fit under the seat, so the ride was relatively comfortable.
 Everyone on the bus was Muslim.

 The road passes through Sahel, a semidesert with prickly pear, bush and acacia trees.
 Low tree-covered mountains and in some places eroded boulders line the road.
 There were many Somalia and Ethiopian refugees scattered along the road living in small domed “tents” constructed of thin tree branches covered with all manner of tarps and cloth.

-Talking to the guy sitting next to me : he is 28 and has 4 children but wants to have four wives.
+Talking to the guy sitting next to me: he is 28 and has 4 children but wants to have four wives.
 He says a major problem with Islam is every guy wants to have four wives.
 Divorce is easy (one only has to say “divorce, divorce, divorce” and it is all over).
 Child or ex-wife support is rarely paid.
 His wife wears a full veil because he doesn’t like other men seeing his wife’s face or any skin.

 Several things conspired to allow me to get to the Somali Province of Ethiopia and one more NM region.
-First the road from Konso to Addis goes through Tiya so that I saw the WHS on Jan 5th, saving me a day.
+First, the road from Konso to Addis goes through Tiya so I saw the WHS on Jan 5th, saving me a day.
 Second, I got a great ride from the Dire Dawa airport to Harar allowing me to see Harar WHS on the 6th and then get the bus to Jijiga on the same day.
-I needed to back in Addis on Jan 7th to get my flight to Somalia on the 8th and was able to book a flight leaving at 14:00.
+I needed to be back in Addis on Jan 7th to get my flight to Somalia on the 8th and was able to book a flight leaving at 14:00.

 As a result, I was able to see seven of the nine regions in Ethiopia and all the WHS.

 St. Gabriel Church, Kulubi.
 It is a highly esteemed church for the Ethiopian Orthodox community.
-After holding some mud from the yard of this church and pray in front of St. Gabriel, make a wish for anything and that will be fulfilled.
+After holding some mud from the yard of this church and praying in front of St. Gabriel, make a wish for anything and that will be fulfilled.
 A strong belief among these people…….

 ==============================================================